Canada-U.S. border city seeks court order to remove truck protesters | Business

 Canada-U.S. border city seeks court order to remove truck protesters

-A Canadian mayor said on Thursday his city was seeking a court order to remove anti-coronavirus mandate protesters who have blocked a vital U.S.-Canada trade route and forced automakers in both countries to reduce operations.
+Ford is looking at flying in some https://www.reuters.com/business/autos-transportation/ford-looking-air-move-auto-parts-alternative-canadian-border-blockade-2022-02-10 auto parts to a plant in Windsor that produces engines for popular models, a union official said.
+The Ambassador Bridge was completely shut down in both directions on Thursday at 3:15 p.m.
+EST (2015 GMT), according to a Reuters witness.

 A Canadian mayor said on Thursday his city was seeking a court order to remove anti-coronavirus mandate protesters who have blocked a vital U.S.-Canada trade route and forced automakers in both countries to reduce operations.
-The closure of the Ambassador Bridge, one of the busiest border crossings in North America and a supply route for Detroit's carmakers, has U.S. and Canadian officials scrambling to find alternate routes to limit any economic damage.
+The closure of the Ambassador Bridge, one of North America's busiest border crossings and a supply route for Detroit's carmakers, has U.S. and Canadian officials scrambling to find alternate routes to limit any economic damage.

 "(If) the protesters don't leave, there will have to be a path forward.
-If that means physically removing them, that means physically removing them, and we're prepared to do that," Dilkens said.
-Dilkens later said Windsor was seeking an injunction from Ontario Superior Court to have the protesters removed, adding he was striving to resolve the issue peacefully and ensure nobody gets hurt.
+If that means physically removing them, that means physically removing them, and we're prepared to do that," he said.
+Dilkens later said Windsor was seeking an injunction from Ontario Superior Court to have the protesters removed, adding he was striving to resolve the issue peacefully.

 "(While) it may be gratifying for someone to see the forced removal of the demonstrators, such action may inflame the situation and certainly cause more folks to come here and add to the protest, and we don't want to risk additional conflict," Dilkens said.
 With traffic at times shut in both directions, General Motors Co and Chrysler-parent Stellantis said on Thursday they had to cancel https://www.reuters.com/world/us/gm-cancels-two-shifts-lansing-plant-following-canadian-trucking-protests-2022-02-10 or reduce shifts because of parts shortages, tacking on to earlier cuts announced by Ford Motor Co and Toyota Motor Corp.

-Ottawa police said 25 people have been arrested on criminal charges.
+Ottawa police said 25 people had been arrested on criminal charges.
 "Day by day we are removing trucks" and stopping people from transporting fuel, Police Chief Peter Sloly said.

 A third option was to do "nothing and hope this ends on its own: an option that will most likely prolong the blockade, further crippling our economy and putting more jobs at risk," the company's chairman, Matt Moroun, said in a statement.
 Protesters blocked a second crossing in Alberta province late on Tuesday, and a third crossing between Manitoba province and North Dakota on Thursday.